epics-modules/vac/documentation/README.txt

 August 2007.
 Mohan Ramanathan

-At this time the module has support for vacuum sensors GP307, GP350, Televac MM200 and Pfifier TPG26x
+At this time the module has support for vacuum sensors GP307, GP350, Televac MM200 October 2014:
+The new Televac controller CC10 has been aded to the Vac Sensor.

-For the Ion pumps we have support for PI Digitel 500/1500 and the MPC ( gamma One)
+For the Ion pumps we have support for PI Digitel 500/1500 and the MPC (Gamma One)

 Support for newer devices will be added at a later date.

 The generic record "vs" is for the vac sensors. this record and the associated devVanSen supports the following gauges:
-	GP307,  GP350 and MM200 (televac)
+	GP307,  GP350,  MM200 (Televac) and CC10 (Televac)

 The startup file  has the following substitution:
 The database has a field called "TYPE" which has to be set correctly.